 - Open the container after 2 days and you‘ll see that the salt has drawn out the moisture from the salmon.
 The fillets are darker in color and firmer in texture.
 Discard the wet paper towels.

 - Gently pat dry the fillets with a paper towel to get rid of any excess moisture.
 The salted salmon fillets are now ready to use.
-If you‘re ready to cook now, jump to the “To Broil“ section.
+If you‘re ready to cook them now, jump to the “To Broil“ section.
 If you want to freeze the fillets to use later, continue with the next step.

 To Freeze for Later (optional)